OpenDSA/OpenDSA/RST/en/PL/FP9.rst

 .. _section on the reduce function: FP7.html

-This first problem is about a recursive function to compute the greatest common divisor (or :math:`gcd`) of two integers.
+The problem below is about a recursive function to compute the greatest common divisor (or :math:`gcd`) of two integers.

 .. avembed:: Exercises/PL/TailRecursion.html ka